Oil heads for worst quarter since 2008 crisis

 Keeping an eye on Iran, Saudi Arabia has reopened an old oil pipeline built by Iraq to bypass Gulf shipping lanes, giving Riyadh scope to export more of its crude from Red Sea terminals should Iran try to block the strait, industry sources said.

-Meanwhile, the Obama administration, which has imposed global financial sanctions intended to curtail business with Iran, has granted exceptions to the sanctions to China and Singapore, Secretary of State Hillary Clinton announced.
+Meanwhile, the Obama administration, which has imposed global financial sanctions intended to make business with Iran difficult, has granted exceptions to the sanctions to China and Singapore, Secretary of State Hillary Clinton announced.

-(Additional reporting by Robert Gibbons in New York, Christopher Johnson and Simon Falush in London, Florence Tan in Singapore; editing by Marguerita Choy, Jim Marshall and M.D.
-Golan)